Comuna 13 History – Medellins Street Art Capital

 There were many youth gangs in Comuna 13 due to the poverty in the area.
 These gangs were also involved in drug dealing and illegal activities.
 These gangs would often align themselves with guerilla groups.

-Youth gangs and guerilla groups fought for territory in Comuna 13 in order to control drug trafficking and control of illegal activities.
+Youth gangs and guerilla groups fought for territory in Comuna 13 to control drug trafficking and control of illegal activities.
 This resulted in armed shootouts in the densely populated neighborhood.

 Unfortunately, many innocent civilians were caught up in shootouts between the gangs.
 As a result, the people of Comuna 13 lived in a mini-war zone.